 I will make a huge leap and suggest that Stott, a journeyman musician raised in the rough-and-tumble Merseyside beat scene that also produced the Beatles, finished the whole thing in five minutes and considered it a throwaway ditty.
 It may even be a demo.
 I guess I’ll never know.

 I was heartbroken to read that he had died in 1977, aged 32.
-All this time, and I had not known of his tragic fate, which occurred mere months before the death of Marc Bolan and then the Lynyrd Skynyrd plane crash.
-So I jumped on a plane to England in September 2015 and made my way up to Stott’s home town of Prescot, about nine miles east of Liverpool, to pay my respects at his grave (which does not appear on findagrave.com) and do some research at the nearby Huyton Central Library.
+All this time, and I had not known of his tragic fate, which occurred mere months before the Marc Bolan car crash and then the Lynyrd Skynyrd plane crash.
+So I jumped on a plane to England in September 2015 and made my way up to Stott’s home town of Prescot, about nine miles east of Liverpool, to do some research at the Huyton Central Library and to pay my respects at his grave (years later, by chance, I bumped into his dad’s cousin at a wonderful Commonwealth war cemetery in Beirut).

 According to the now-defunct Prescot & Huyton Reporter, Stott’s motorbike collided with a car travelling in the opposite direction on the Saturday afternoon of the Queen’s 25th jubilee weekend.
 He suffered serious head and leg injuries, and died two days later.
 Full details from the news reports are reproduced at the bottom of this post.
 Otherwise, biographical details are somewhat sketchy.